Campus Community Health • HEERF I, II & III

 Federal Work-Study

 Federal Work-Study (FWS) is an employment program intended to encourage and promote the part-time employment of students with demonstrated financial need, as well as, assist the University.
-This program is awarded primarily to undergraduate students with financial need as determined by the results from the Free Application for Federal Student Aid (FAFSA), which opens 10/1 every year.
-Due to funding restrictions, there is no guarantee FWS will be awarded to all eligible students.
+This program is awarded primarily to undergraduate students with financial need as determined by the results from the Free Application for Federal Student Aid (FAFSA), which becomes available by December 1st of every year.
+Due to funding restrictions, there is no guarantee FWS awards will offered to all eligible students.

 Student Success Story

 "FWS has made such a positive impact on my time here at Tech by allowing me to gain skills for future careers and making connections that will last a lifetime.
 This has been such an amazing opportunity for me to get involved on campus and love Tech even more.
 By working on campus, benefits such as working in between classes have always made a huge impact on me and my ability to work while in school.
-I am forever grateful for FWS and all the opportunities it brings!" – Kennidy McClain
+I am forever grateful for FWS and all the opportunities it brings!" – Kennidy McClain, Student Worker for The Office of Financial Aid

 Federal Work-Study Awards